pniedzwiedzinski/n3sg/README.md

 n3sg is a simple shell script for generating static sites supporting frontmatter

+!!!!!
+This generator is not simple enough; Writing a static site generator is simple and you should write your own!

 ## Goal

 The goal for this project is to have an extremely fast zero-dependency program